 International students (not U.S. citizens and not eligible noncitizens) may face special challenges in financing their legal education.
 They are not eligible for federally guaranteed assistance programs, most private educational loans cannot be obtained without a U.S. cosigner, and there are no fully funded fellowships for law students in Columbia’s J.D. degree program.
 Thus, early financial planning is essential for international students.
-In addition, we request that by July 1 international grant applicants or grant recipients who plan to enroll in August provide the Financial Aid Office with proof of their approved loan(s) in the amount(s) they will need.
+In addition, we request that by July 1 international grant applicants or grant recipients who plan to enroll for the fall semester provide the Financial Aid Office with proof of their approved loan(s) in the amount(s) they will need.

 All need-based grant packages require a significant loan component, comprised of federal loans for U.S. students and eligible noncitizens, and private (credit-based) educational loans for international students.
 Because students who are not able to secure the loans necessary to finance their education do not receive any institutional funds to pay for their Law School expenses, they must find other means to pay for their education.

 Some lenders offer private educational loans to international students who can provide a credit-worthy cosigner who is a U.S. citizen or, for some programs, a U.S. permanent resident.
 At a minimum, the cosigner should have at least a two-year employment history, good credit, and the ability to repay the loan in case of default on the part of the student.
 For more detailed information regarding private educational loan programs, please visit the University’s Student Financial Services Website.
 Please be aware that students have the right and ability to select the education loan provider of their choice, are not required to use any suggested lenders, and will suffer no penalty for choosing a lender that is not a suggested lender.